eso/edps-doc/source/muse/reduction_chain.md

 The task `bias` reduces raw bias frames to generate a combined masterbias.
 It runs the recipe `muse_bias`.

-**Apply the same format below**

-## `dark`
+## Computation of darc current

-This task runs the recipe `muse_dark`.
+The task `dark` runs the recipe `muse_dark`.
 If raw dark frames are present, the actor processes them and creates a master dark.
-It requires the products of task `bias` as inputs.
-Important: the use of dark frames is not recommended for the scientific reduction; dark frames are taken on a monthly base (therefore they do not represent in detail the dark current at the time of the observations) and they add noise to the final products.
-Currently, this task is not included in the scientific reduction.
-To include it, set the workflow parameter `use_darks` to `yes` in the `science_parameters` parameter set.
+This product is currently used only for instrument monitoring but not for scientific reduction.
+Dark frames are taken monthly, therefore they might not represent the dark current at the time of the observations, and they add noise to the final products.
+If needed, darks can be used in the reduction cascade by setting the workflow parameter `use_darks` to `yes` in the `science_parameters` parameter set.

-## `lamp_flat`
+## Flat field correction #`lamp_flat`

-This task executes the recipe `muse_ﬂat`.
+The task `lamp_flat` runs the recipe `muse_ﬂat`.
 It processes the raw ﬂat-ﬁelds exposures, producing a master ﬂat and a trace table.
-It requires the products of the task `bias` (and, optionally, of the task `dark`, if executed).

-## `wavelength` (task)
+## Wavelength correction

-This task executes the recipe muse_wavecal.
-It processes the raw arc frames, produc-ing a table with the wavelength solution.
-It requires the products of the task `bias`, `lamp_flat` (and `dark`, if executed).
+The task `arc` executes the recipe muse_wavecal.
+It processes the raw arc frames, producing a table with the wavelength solution.

-## `line_spread_function` (subworkflow)
+## Characterization of the line spread function.

 This subworkflow is designed to run the recipe `muse_lsf` to produce a calibration that characterize the line spread function.